 The size and symmetry of the Mount Fuji is truly impressive and given that grand stature, the mountain can be seen from great distances.
 Indeed some of the best views of Fuji can be enjoyed from more distant locations, especially when the weather isn’t ideal and the mountain can be seen above or through the clouds while areas near the base can have their views entirely obscured by cloud.
 The following locations are known for their views of the mountain and general convenience of transport running to Mount Fuji:

 Easily accessible from Tokyo and offering great views of Fuji, Hakone is one of Japan’s most famous hot spring areas.
 Hakone offers a huge range of accommodation including many fantastic hot spring guesthouses along with excellent restaurants, museums and galleries, ropeways and other attractions.
 Hakone is located relatively close to Fuji however it isn’t the most convenient area from which to visit the mountain due to lengthy transport times.
 It is instead best-suited to visitors wanting to enjoy some of the best views of Fuji while enjoying one of Japan’s most popular resort towns, rather than actually visit the mountain itself.
-For more information including where to stay in Hakone, see our ’10 Things To Do in Hakone’ page.
+For more information including where to stay in Hakone, see our ’10 Things To Do In Hakone & Where To Stay’ page.

 Mount Fuji sits around 100km to the south-west of Tokyo, putting it within easy reach of the capital by train, bus and car.
 Many visitors head to Fuji as a day-trip from Tokyo while on clear days, you can see the mountain from areas of the city with some striking views available from the city’s taller buildings.
 For travellers heading to Fuji by train from Tokyo, it will be most convenient to stay on the western-side of the city in areas around Shinjuku Station, from where services run to Otsuki Station and onto Kawaguchiko.
 The Fujikyu Railway Line stops at both Kawaguchiko Station and Mt Fuji (Fujisan) Station with some limited express services running all the way to Shinjuku.
 For suggestions of where to stay in Tokyo, see our ‘Where to Stay in Tokyo’ page.